Thing To Do in Portland

 One of the best things about Portland is there’s so much more to this island than first meets the eye; in fact, the longer you spend here, the more eclectic treasures you uncover!

-Portland Museum is well worth a visit, this quaint museum covers everything from shipwrecks and prisons to dinosaurs and Marie Stopes.
-If you’re a Thomas Hardy fan, one of the 400 year old cottages featured in ‘The Well-Beloved.’
+Portland Museum is well worth a visit - this quaint museum covers everything from shipwrecks and prisons to dinosaurs and Marie Stopes.
+If you’re a Thomas Hardy fan, one of the 400 year old cottages featured in the novel ‘The Well-Beloved.’

 There’s also a family farm that’s free to visit and a fabulous gem of a museum dedicated to Portland’s involvement in D-Day and the contribution from the American troops.

-If you’d like to read more about lesser known Portland, take a look at passionate local instagrammer ‘Richie’s Incredible Britain’s blog: The Enchanting Isle of Portland.
+If you’d like to read more about lesser known Portland, take a look at passionate Instagrammer ‘Richie’s Incredible Britain’s blogs: The Enchanting Isle of Portland and Wild About Weymouth & Portland.

 Unearth heritage hidden gems